List of athletes with the most appearances at Olympic Games

 Only a small fraction of the world's population ever competes at the Olympic Games; an even smaller fraction competes in multiple Games.
-951 athletes (648 men and 303 women) have participated in at least five Olympics from Athens 1896 to Paris 2024, but excluding the 1906 Intercalated Games.
-229 of these have gone on to make at least a sixth Olympic appearance.
+1012 athletes (687 men and 325 women) have participated in at least five Olympics from Athens 1896 to Milano Cortina 2026, but excluding the 1906 Intercalated Games.
+239 of these have gone on to make at least a sixth Olympic appearance.

 Multiple appearances

 Several athletes would have made more appearances at the Olympics if not for reasons out of their control, such as World War I and World War II (no Olympics were held in 1916, 1940 or 1944), politically motivated boycotts, financial difficulties, or ill-timed injuries.

 Canadian equestrian athlete Ian Millar and Georgian sports shooter Nino Salukvadze (representing Soviet Union in 1988 and Unified Team in 1992) have competed at ten Olympic games.
 Austrian sailor Hubert Raudaschl and Latvian shooter Afanasijs Kuzmins (representing Soviet Union until 1988) have each made nine Olympic appearances.

 Half of all six-time Olympians belong to the shooting, equestrian, sailing and table tennis disciplines, which are known for allowing athletes more longevity at the elite level.
 Athletics and cross-country skiing also provide a large number of athletes who have competed at five Olympics.